mayamcdougall/NotePaper/README.md

 Here is a list of all the custom configuration options you can utilize in this theme.
 The config options are arranged in a series of nested arrays for readability and ease of use.
 You can comment out any options you don't wish to use by adding a `//` to the beginning of the line or by wrapping a section in `/* */`.
 If you comment out one of the nested arrays, be sure to comment out that *entire array* and not just the header.
 Also, please note that date_format is now ignored in this theme.
 The date format is instead hard-coded to work around the lack of ordinal suffixes in strftime (used by Pico 0.9 and later).

 #### site_logo
 If this variable is defined, your site's title will be replaced with this image file.
-It must be defined as an absolute path from your base_url (eg "assets/site_logo.png").
+It must be defined as an absolute path from your base_url (e.g. "assets/site_logo.png").

 #### og_image
 "Open Graph" Image.
 You can specify an image to be used when sharing a link on Facebook and other sites that support it.
 Since this theme has a dark background by default, this provides a nice workaround for light logos not displaying against Facebook's white background.
 You can use Facebook's [Debugging Tool](https://developers.facebook.com/tools/debug/) to help diagnose any issues using these features.